Vinayak2005917/Restaurant-billing-software/README.md

 # Restaurant Billing Software

-A comprehensive Streamlit-based restaurant billing system with role-based authentication, intuitive ordering workflows, payment processing with GST calculation, PDF receipt generation, and detailed sales reporting.
-Built for restaurants needing both dine-in and take-away management with a professional admin panel.
+A Streamlit-based restaurant billing system with role-based auth, intuitive ordering (Dine-in & Take-away), live stock control, payments with GST, PDF receipts, and sales reports.
+Includes an Admin panel for stock and cashier management.

 ## 📋 Table of Contents
 - [Features](#features)